 As the amount of video content—and video viewers—grows, so does the data available about viewing habits and preferences.
 This is a boon for content creators, who can begin to leverage these insights to create better experiences for their customers in a variety of different ways.
 While there’s still a lot of data left to be uncovered, changes are already underway in the realms of service quality, content recommendation and production.

 For more details on the topic of using data for video enrichment, also be sure to read this Uncovering Dark Video Data with AI white paper.

 79% of executives with video content archives agree that a “frustration of using on-demand video is not being able to quickly find the piece of information I am looking for when I need it.”
-This data comes from a joint IBM Cloud Video and Wainhouse Research report, which interviewed 1,801 executives.
+This data comes from a joint IBM and Wainhouse Research report, which interviewed 1,801 executives.
 The frustration is a growing challenge, but one that can be addressed while simultaneously adding valuable captions to video content.
 This is achieved through automatic closed captioning, with support to both edit and search them.

 Called Watson Captioning, available as part of Streaming Manager and as a stand alone service, the process works by utilizing IBM Watson to generate closed captions, converting video speech to text.
 Once generated, content owners can modify these for accuracy through a dashboard editor, simplified by confidence levels that will underline words under a certain threshold.
 Afterwards, these corrected captions are not only accessible in the player but can be searched against as well, empowering viewers to jump to parts in the video where their topic of interest is mentioned.